jhidding/aoc2021/lit/day17.md

 readInput = readInputParsing "data/day17.txt" (string "target area: " *> areaP)
 ```

+The rules are that each timestep:

+* position increases with velocity
-The rules are that each timestep, the velocity in x-direction decreases due to drag and the velocity in y-direction increases in negative direction by one.
+* the velocity in x-direction decreases in magnitude due to drag
+* the velocity in y-direction increases in negative direction by one due to gravity

 ``` {.haskell #solution-day17}
 step :: PhaseSpace -> PhaseSpace